 During his time in the camp, it seemed that one of the guards had it out for Forrest.
 The guard would single him out and hit him across the knees.
 Why the guard did this was somewhat of a mystery to Forest until he realized that the guard could speak English and heard what he was saying.
 The beatings were in response to his cursing at the guard.

-While he was on the detail, the War Department sent a form letter to his family about his status.
+While he was on the detail in May, the War Department sent a form letter to his family about his status.

 Dear Mrs. N. Knox: